By Lisa on Apr 06, 2014 with Comments 2

 The landscape is rugged mountain landscape with a few sparse pine trees and with spectacular views out over the sea.

-As the descent becomes steeper you’ll find the steps that have been hewn into the rock of great assistance, as well as the hefty chain that has been fixed with cast iron pins onto a particularly steep rock.
+As the descent becomes steeper you’ll find that the steps that have been hewn into the rock are of great assistance, as well as the hefty chain that has been fixed with cast iron pins onto a particularly steep rock.
 When you reach the part of the path with the chain, take firm hold of it with both hands and walk on the surface of the rock as you lean away from the rock like an abseiler.

 Once you are almost at the entrance to the cave you have one last tricky climb down a steep rock that looks scarier than it is just because you can see the sea swirling happily far below the sheer rocks.